-The project partners are representatives of governmental and non-governmental organizations from North Macedonia, Greece, Slovenia, Serbia and Bulgaria with experience in immersive technologies, management of cultural heritage and education related to it.
+The project partners were representatives of governmental and non-governmental organizations from North Macedonia, Greece, Slovenia, Serbia and Bulgaria with experience in immersive technologies, management of cultural heritage and education related to it.

-In 2021 two meetings are planned for all partners – one in North Macedonia and one in Slovenia.
-During the meetings they will discuss the potential of cultural institutions in the Western Balkans to use digital technologies, as well as identify the most suitable methods and technologies for creating a product recreating a virtual reality in archaeological reservation Stobi (North Macedonia), Viminacium (Serbia) and Emona (Slovenia).
+In 2021 two meetings were planned for all partners – one in North Macedonia and one in Slovenia.
+During these initial meetings, they discussed the potential of cultural institutions in the Western Balkans to use digital technologies.
+They also looked for the most suitable methods and technologies for developing a product for creating virtual/augmented reality experiences in the archaeological sites of Stobi (North Macedonia), Viminacium (Serbia) and Emona (Slovenia).

 “Cultural heritage represents an incredible meeting point for collaboration of the cultural and creative sectors.
 Its value lays in the storytelling potential it offers.
 Visitors often lack engagement, learning opportunity, as well as shearing the relevant information in a creative and concise manner.
 General information sharing is problematic on cultural heritage sites in the Western Balkans, since they lack good visual presentation and audience engagement.
 The needs, as well as the attention span of the audiences are drastically changing so the aforementioned institutions must adapt to the new environment and the contemporary digital shift.